-Known by the locals as “Mosi-oa-Tunya” or “The Smoke That Thunders” was declared a World Heritage Site in 1989 for being one of the most spectacular waterfalls on earth.
+Known by the locals as “Mosi-oa-Tunya” or “The Smoke That Thunders”, the Victoria Falls was declared a World Heritage Site in 1989 for being one of the most spectacular waterfalls on earth.
 While it is neither the highest nor the widest waterfall in the world, it is classified as the largest single sheet of falling water, based on its width of 1,708 metres (5,604 ft) and its height of 108 metres (354 ft).

 The Victoria Falls Bridge was built in 1905 to link what are now Zimbabwe and Zambia.
-The bridge was the vision of Cecil John Rhodes who wanted “the spray of the Falls on the train carriages”.
-Unfortunately he died before the bridge was completed.
+The bridge was the vision of Cecil John Rhodes, who wanted “the spray of the Falls on the train carriages”, but unfortunately he died before it was completed.
 The bridge was constructed from steel and the arch spans 156.50 metres, with a height of 128 metres above the valley floor.
-Apart from carrying the usual cars, trains and foot traffic, it also hosts the world-famous, 111 metre Shearwater Bungi Jump.
+Apart from carrying the usual cars, trains and foot traffic, it also hosts the world-famous, 111 metre Shearwater Bungee Jump.

 The railway encouraged the first influx of tourists to the Falls and the original Victoria Falls Hotel was constructed in 1906.
 66 years later, the growing village was granted town status.
 A railway museum near the Victoria Falls is a good source of information for railway enthusiasts.